 To create a safe space for employees to talk about mental health, you could try the following:

-- Set up a business mental health first aid programme.
+• Set up a Mental Health First Aid programme.
 This will give employees someone to talk to about mental health, without fear of judgement.

-- Encourage employees to take regular breaks whether they’re in an office or part of a remote team.
-This could include taking a walk in nature or taking a mental health day during a particularly busy or stressful time.
+• Encourage employees to take regular breaks whether they’re in an office or part of a remote team.
+This could include going out for a walk or taking a mental health day during a busy or stressful time.

-Finally, invest in company-wide business mental health training.
-This will ensure that all employees are aware of the signs and symptoms of poor mental health, and know how to support their colleagues if they start a conversation.
+Finally, invest in company-wide Mental health First Aid training.
+This will ensure that all employees are aware of the signs and symptoms of poor mental health, and know how to support their colleagues.

 There are a variety of mental health training programmes available that could benefit your business, including: